dymio/player-56s/README.md

 Application requires [jQuery](https://jquery.com/)
 and [jPlayer](http://jplayer.org/).

-Has been tested with jQuery v2.1.4 and v2.2.4 and jPlayer v2.9.2.
+Has been tested with jQuery from v1.9.0 to v3.1.1 and jPlayer from v2.5.0 to 2.9.2.

+Platforms and browsers support the same as jPlayer.. in theory. :)

 Installation